Mike-menny/Profit-of-options-strategy/readme.txt

 This is a series of python programs written to help me complete my FINA2322 course.
-This directory include programs to compute profits of different options and their combinations, including: longcall longput shortcall
+This directory includes programs to compute profits of different options and their combinations, including: longcall longput shortcall